braheezy/space-invaders/README.md

 This project contains an 8080 emulator and the necessary fake hardware bits to run the original Space Invaders arcade ROM.

 ## Installation
-Get a pre-built binary from the on the [Releases](https://github.com/braheezy/space-invaders/releases) page.
+Get a pre-built binary from the [Releases](https://github.com/braheezy/space-invaders/releases) page.

 Or, install with Go: